Cassandra Balchin

-Cassandra Marlin Balchin (24 May 1962 – 12 July 2012) was a British journalist and women's rights campaigner.
+Cassandra Marlin Balchin (24 May 1962 – 12 July 2012) was an English freelance journalist, women's rights campaigner and human rights advocacy trainer.
+She was a leader and consultant for organisations including Women Living Under Muslim Laws and the Association for Women's Rights in Development (AWID).

 Early life and education

 Balchin was born in England on 24 May 1962.
-Her mother Yovanka (later Jane), née Tomich, was a Yugoslavian refugee and a journalist; her father was psychologist and writer Nigel Balchin (1908–1970).
+Her mother Yovanka Balchin (later Jane), née Tomich, was a Yugoslavian refugee and a journalist.
+Her father was psychologist and writer Nigel Balchin (1908–1970).
 She spent some of her childhood with her mother's family in Yugoslavia, and also spent time in Glemsford, Suffolk.

 Balchin graduated from the London School of Economics in 1983 with a B.Sc. in government, having studied Russian government and history.